Northern Lights in Denmark 2024-2025

 Mainland Denmark (best time: January–early March)

-On the continental territories of Denmark, the highest likelihood of spotting northern lights are within the North Jutland Region (or North Denmark Region).
-This rare occasion happens only on the days with powerful solar explosions.
-You can base in Aalborg and travel to more remote areas at night to find places with less light pollution.
-A great location to try your luck in northern Denmark is the port town of Skagen set on the northernmost tip of the Jutland peninsula.
+On the continental territories of Denmark, the North Jutland Region, also known as North Denmark Region, offers the highest likelihood of spotting the Northern Lights.
+This rare phenomenon occurs on days with powerful solar explosions.
+Visitors can base themselves in Aalborg and venture to more remote areas at night to experience darker skies with reduced light pollution.

 Faroe Islands (best time: November–February)

-You can hop on a flight to Vágar Airport, the only airport on the Faroe Islands, and then travel to other villages on the island to find a dark place for spotting aurora borealis.
+You can hop on a flight to Vágar Airport, the only airport on the Faroe Islands, and then travel to other villages on the island to find a dark place to spot aurora borealis.
 Some of the most famous locations include Sornfelli mountain, the village of Hvannasund, and Viðareiði, the northernmost settlement on the Island of Viðoy and all Faroe Islands.
 Read more here.

 Greenland (best time: September–early April)